pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Ecommerce] Removed elasticsearch 5 support
 - [Ecommerce] `getItemAmount` and `getItemCount` of `Carts` now require string parameter (instead of boolean).
 Use one of `CartInterface::COUNT_MAIN_ITEMS_ONLY`, `CartInterface::COUNT_MAIN_AND_SUB_ITEMS`, `CartInterface::COUNT_MAIN_OR_SUB_ITEMS`.
+- [Ecommerce] Removed legacy CheckoutManager architecture, migrate your project to V7 if not already
+  - `CancelPaymentOrRecreateOrderStrategy` is now default strategy for handling active payments
+  - Removed method `isCartReadOnly` from cart and `cart_readonly_mode` configuration option as readonly mode does not exist anymore.